-In cities where space is limited and people juggle multiple modes of transport, the electric folding bike becomes a real asset.
-Compact, easy to carry, and compatible with public transport, it effectively meets daily challenges such as avoiding theft in basements, protecting your electric bike from bad weather on the balcony, and optimizing every square meter at home.
+In cities where space is limited and where you juggle multiple modes of transport, the electric folding bike becomes a real asset.
+Compact, easy to carry, and compatible with public transport, it effectively meets daily challenges such as: avoiding theft in the cellar, protecting your electric bike from bad weather on the balcony, and optimizing every square meter at home.
 Discover in this article all our tips for properly storing your electric bike in an apartment.

 Why adopt an electric folding bike when living in an apartment?